How do I transfer/copy/move my profiles from one computer to another?

 - On the computer that you want to import the profiles, run SyncBack.

-- Select Export/Import tab > Import profile V9 (or newer) version (or Profiles > Import Profile from the main menu, in V8 (or older))
+- Select Export/Import > Import profile (or Profiles > Import Profile in older versions )

 - Choose the files previously exported